DCrawley94/shell-playground/creating-stuff-with-javascript/README.md

 # Creating a package

-So you've got a great idea for something ins JavaScript (or TypeScript..!) that will revolutionise your working process.
+So you've got a great idea for something in JavaScript (or TypeScript..!) that will revolutionise your working process.
 This could be something that will install a project (see: section 2 of the [fun-callback-heaven](https://github.com/northcoders/fun-callback-heaven) sprint), or something more useful like serving you a dad joke or your Pokemon of choice.

 To create and install something globally on your machine, first create your project and make a function that does something.